UK's Cameron says he's been misunderstood over EU strategy

-KRUEN, Geermany (Reuters) - Prime Minister David Cameron said on Monday he had been misunderstood over Europe and that comments he had made suggesting ministers planning to urge Britons to vote to leave the EU would have to quit had been “misinterpreted.”
+KRUEN, Geermany, June 8 (Reuters) - Prime Minister David Cameron said on Monday he had been misunderstood over Europe and that comments he had made suggesting ministers planning to urge Britons to vote to leave the EU would have to quit had been “misinterpreted.”

 Cameron, who has promised to renegotiate Britain’s EU ties before holding an in-out EU membership referendum, faced derision from British newspapers which accused him of performing an embarrassing U-turn on the issue.